OFF

 Local Area Permit: Alongside other permits, you also need a Local Area Permit.
 It costs around USD 17 to USD 22 (NPR 2,000 to NPR 2,500) per person per week.
 If you’re looking to extend your trek beyond a week, additional charges may apply.

-Where to get these permits
+Where to get these permits?

 These permits can often be obtained in Kathmandu from the Nepal Tourism Board (NTB).
 We, Access Nepal Tour and Trekking, take care of all the required permits for you.

-Insurance
+Travel Insurance

 Travel insurance is a type of coverage to protect your finances.
 They also provide support whenever unexpected situations arise while you are traveling.